flushthemoney/GoRBAC/README.md

-# GoRBAC
+# RBACLens

-GoRBAC is a powerful CLI tool for auditing and analyzing Kubernetes RBAC (Role-Based Access Control) resources.
+RBACLens is a powerful CLI tool for auditing and analyzing Kubernetes RBAC (Role-Based Access Control) resources.
 It helps cluster administrators and security teams identify risky RBAC configurations, visualize permissions, and ensure best practices are followed.

 It is also intended to be used by people trying to learn more about RBAC rules on K8s